 — Published on April 20, 2022

 - One measure of the privately borne cost of wait times is the value of time that is lost while waiting for treatment.

-- Valuing only hours lost during the average work week, the estimated cost of waiting for care in Canada for patients who were in the queue in 2020 was about $2.8 billion.
-This works out to an average of about $2,254 for each of the estimated 1,224,198 Canadians waiting for treatment in 2020.
+- Valuing only hours lost during the average work week, the estimated cost of waiting for care in Canada for patients who were in the queue in 2021 was almost $4.1 billion.
+This works out to an average of about $2,848 for each of the estimated 1,425,517 Canadians waiting for treatment in 2021.

 - This estimate only counts costs that are borne by the individual waiting for treatment.
 The costs of care provided by family members (the time spent caring for the individual waiting for treatment) and their lost productivity due to difficulty or mental anguish are not valued in this estimate.
 Moreover, non-monetary medical costs, such as increased risk of mortality or adverse events that result directly from long delays for treatment, are not included in this estimate.

 Get the latest news from the Fraser Institute on the latest research studies, news and events.